dxw/contracts/agreements/govsite.md

         any feature added to GovSite may be made available to all GovSite customers.

-    4. If you require functionality that GovSite does not include dxw may, at its sole discretion and for a fee, create that functionality.
+    4. If you require functionality that GovSite does not include dxw may, at its sole discretion and for an agreed fee, create that functionality.

     5. From time to time, dxw may deprecate GovSite features, making them unavailable for use.
 If we deprecate a feature under this clause 5.5 which